Ndo71292/Root-Cause-Analysis-of-Atera-Data/Project Interpretation.md

 ## Step 1: Data Collection and Storage

 - I created API credentials in the Atera admin center to pull Agents and Alerts data and used two functions (`fetch_agents_from_api` and `fetch_alerts_from_api`) to obtain the data.
+-The data is fetched periodically, with a 30-minute interval between each fetching event.

 - The functions take two arguments (API key and last timestamp).
 The last timestamp is useful for keeping track of the time period the data was fetched.